Presented by Jamie Chicanot of ADR Education

 The idea being that organizations that develop enhanced conflict competence reduce many of the risks associated with conflict and dispute in the workplace.

-One of the core foundations of organization conflict competence includes designing and implementing informal conflict management systems (ICMS).
+One of the core foundations of organizational conflict competence includes designing and implementing informal conflict management systems (ICMS).

 He resides in Victoria BC with his family and is an aspiring athlete and life-long learner.
 Jamie enjoys solitude, spiritual journeying, great music, good food, and global travel.
 As a teenager, he had the privilege of attending the UWCSA in Swaziland and spent many of his formative years exploring the wonders of the African continent.